animan1/GridImageSearch/README.md

  * [x] Advanced: Robust error handling, check if internet is available, handle error cases, network failures
  * [x] Advanced: User can share an image to their friends or email it to themselves
  * [x] Advanced: Replace Filter Settings Activity with a lightweight modal overlay
+ * [x] Advanced: Improve the user interface and experiment with image asset placeholder

 Walkthrough of all user stories: